 All website owners want to create a following of enthusiasts that regularly return to read content, interact with their community, and buy products.
-There are many ways of encouraging visitors to return to your site, from creating an engaging email campaign and maintaining a high presence on social media, to running promotions and competitions, to name but a few.
-However, more recently we have seen a rise in push notifications being used to connect with an audience.
+There are many ways of encouraging visitors to return to your site.
+From creating an engaging email campaign and maintaining a high presence on social media, to running promotions and competitions, to name but a few.
+Recently however, there has been a rise in WordPress push notification plugins to connect with audiences.

-In this article, we’re going to look at what exactly push notifications are and whether they indeed can be used to increase the number of returning visitors to your site.
-We will also look at the best WordPress push notification plugins and what you should look for when choosing one.
+In this article, we’re going to look at what exactly push notifications are and whether they can be used to increase the number of returning visitors to your site.
+We’ll also share some of the best WordPress push notification plugins and what to look for when choosing one.

-When a push notification is sent from your site, a message will appear on your participating audience member’s desktop or mobile devices, even if they aren’t currently accessing your site.
-If they choose to click on the notification they are immediately taken to the content that was promoted in the message.
+When a push notification is sent from your site, a message will appear on your participating audience member’s desktop or mobile devices.
+This message is shown even if they aren’t currently accessing your site.
+If they choose to click on the notification they are immediately taken to content promoted in the message.

 There are obvious pros to using push notifications but there can be some serious cons too, if not used correctly.